grinsted/src.glaciology.net/content/post/2016-03-16-migrating-from-google-sites-to-wordpress.md

 aliases:
   - /2016/03/16/migrating-from-google-sites-to-wordpress/
 ---
 I recently migrated from google sites to wordpress.
-There is lots to like about google sites (high uptime, zero maintenance), and I have been quite happy there.
-The primary reasons for my move are: I have a server anyway, and I would like to allow comments on some of my posts.
+There is lots to like about google sites (high uptime, zero maintenance), and I have been quite happy there. <!--more--> The primary reasons for my move are: I have a server anyway, and I would like to allow comments on some of my posts.
 I could not find any tools that allowed me export & import google sites.
 I tried importing from the RSS feed, but eventually I found a much better option: python (I don't do much programming in python, but it is really a pleasure to work in for these types of tasks).

 # First pass